xaya1001/obsidian-Chemical-Structure-Renderer/README.md

 This plugin allows you to represent chemical compounds in your notes using the SMILES notation.
 By simply writing the SMILES string inside a code block tagged with 'smiles', the plugin will render a visual representation of the chemical structure in the live preview mode.

 ## Usage
-1. Install the plugin in Obsidian. (still in progress)
+1. Install the plugin in Obsidian. (not yet, still in progress)
 2. In your markdown note, create a new code block.
 3. Tag the code block with 'smiles'.
 4. Inside the code block, write down the SMILES string of the chemical compound you wish to visualize.